 3) Speak in “I” statements.
 It’s important to relay our own experience and what we are feeling.
 For example, “I feel hurt when you don’t show up for our lunch dates.
 I’m very excited to see you, and I end up disappointed when you don’t show up.”
 Obviously, we need to say the word “you” in order to relay what it is that our friend is doing that’s hurting us, but be careful not to be blaming.

 4) Know what you want out of it.
-If we’re going through the effort of confronting a friend, it’s likely that we have a desired result of some sort.
-Knowing what we want to get from the conversation will help us approach with this in mind.
+If you’re going through the effort of confronting a friend, it’s likely that you have a desired result of some sort.
+Knowing what you want to get from the conversation will help you approach with this in mind.
 For example, maybe you want your friend to accept when you need to say ‘no’ to a request without receiving a guilt trip for it; or maybe you want your friend to accept how you raise your children, even if they disagree; etc.

 5) Acceptance when the conversation doesn’t go well.
-Unfortunately, sometimes despite our best efforts, our friends may end up feeling criticized simply by having the conversation.
-Our job here isn’t to engage in a battle.
-When our friend doesn’t respond as we hope, our main job is to make sure that we’ve relayed our issue, even if it may take a little time and space before it clears up.
+Unfortunately, sometimes despite your best efforts, your friend may end up feeling criticized simply by having the conversation.
+Your job here isn’t to engage in a battle.
+When your friend doesn’t respond as you hope, your main job is to make sure that you’ve relayed the issue, even if it may take a little time and space before it clears up.
 Remember that you can’t control someone else’s feelings, you can only do your part to make sure you’re being respectful, sensitive, and mindful of the other person.

-6) Never email or text your confrontation!
+6) Never email or text your confrontation.
 This is a recipe for disaster.
-Texts and emails rarely end up being read with the same tone and inflection that we imagined when we wrote it.
-While people often like to hide behind the written word for emotional safety, it just rarely works out the way we hope, and usually makes the issue worse.
+Texts and emails rarely end up being read with the same tone and inflection that we imagine when we write it.
+While people often like to hide behind the written word for emotional safety, it rarely works out the way we hope, and usually makes the issue worse.

 It’s unrealistic to expect that we’ll always be happy with our friends, and vice versa.
-But gaining the ability to effectively stand up for our needs will help open up an environment of communication, respect, and mindfulness of each other’s feelings, which will strengthen the foundation for a solid, long-term friendship.
+However, gaining the ability to effectively stand up for your needs will help open up an environment of communication, respect, and mindfulness of each other’s feelings, which will be more likely to strengthen the foundation of your friendship.